-NTU-Nephelometric Turbidity Units:

-Particles in water that make it appear cloudy

-pCi/L: picoCuries per liter: A measure of radioactivity
+NTU-Nephelometric Turbidity Units: Particles in water that make it appear cloudy pCi/L: picoCuries per liter: A measure of radioactivity ppb: parts per billion or micrograms per liter (ug/L)

 PHG-Public Health Goal:

 The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California EPA.